People urged to stay indoors as smoke from Canadian wildfires continues to create unhealthy air quality from the Midwest to the Northeast | KRDO

 People urged to stay indoors as smoke from Canadian wildfires continues to create unhealthy air quality from the Midwest to the Northeast

-Chicago had the worst air quality among major cities in the world as of early Thursday morning, according to IQAir.
-Washington, DC, ranked second worst, while the air in Detroit and Minneapolis was among the top 10 most polluted.
+Chicago had the worst air quality among major cities in the world early Thursday, according to IQAir.
+The air in Washington, DC, Minneapolis, Detroit and New York City was among the top 10 most polluted.

+Smoke will continue to drift across the Midwest and into the mid-Atlantic and Northeast on Thursday.
+Forecast models predict a slow improvement beginning Thursday and additional decreases by Friday.

+The worst air quality is likely to remain over the Great Lakes and Ohio Valley, with some increase in smoke in states including Washington and New York, but levels are not expected to reach those seen a few weeks ago.

 In Canada – which is seeing its worst fire season on record – authorities have also issued air quality alerts across several provinces.